Safety-Aligned Weights Are Not Enough: Refusal-Teacher-Guided Finetuning Enhances Safety and Downstream Performance under Harmful Finetuning Attacks: Problem Setting

 \section{Problem Setting}

-\textbf{Scenario.} We assume that Finetuning-as-a-Service providers (i.e., companies that own and deploy LLMs) prioritize model safety.
-During the alignment stage, service providers are assumed to have access to a dataset containing $5,000$ harmful and $5,000$ harmless prompts.
-For each harmful prompt, a corresponding safe response is paired that appropriately refuses the harmful request.
-Using this dataset, the LLMs are trained to generate a safe refusal response to harmful prompts.
-During the finetuning stage, users submit custom datasets to the service providers for model customization or jailbreaking.
-However, the service providers neither have prior knowledge of whether the user data contains harmful prompts, nor access to the distribution of user data during the alignment stage.
+\textbf{Scenario.} In Finetuning-as-a-Service (FaaS), AI providers pursue two primary objectives: (i) achieving high user-specific task performance and (ii) preserving the safety-alignment of customized LLMs.
+To address these goals, we consider two distinct phases: the \textit{alignment stage} (service preparation) and the \textit{finetuning stage} (service provision).
+In the alignment stage, service providers are assumed to have access to a dataset of $5{,}000$ harmful prompts and $5{,}000$ harmless prompts, where each harmful prompt is paired with a refusal response.
+In the finetuning stage, users submit custom datasets to the provider for LLM customization.
+Importantly, providers have neither prior knowledge of whether user data contains harmful prompts nor its distribution during the alignment stage.

 \textbf{Threat Models.} We assume that user data contains $p\%$ harmful prompts with harmful responses, while the remaining $(1-p)\%$ consists of harmless prompts sampled from the same dataset.
 When $p=0$, the dataset includes only harmless prompts.
-Importantly, users do not inform which prompts are harmful or harmless, thereby exposing LLMs to the risk of safety-degradation during finetuning.
-At the same time, LLMs are expected to maintain strong performance on user-specific downstream tasks while preserving their safety-alignment, making the problem particularly challenging.
+Importantly, users do not inform which prompts are harmful or harmless, thereby exposing LLMs to the risk of safety degradation during finetuning.
+At the same time, LLMs are expected to achieve strong performance on user-specific downstream tasks while preserving their safety-alignment, making the problem particularly challenging.